 - The Atoner: After Jack is defeated, Riley gives up the name Bonesaw and dedicates herself to helping heal people.

 - Back from the Dead: Bonesaw can bring people back to life if they're not too damaged.

-- Becoming the Mask: Twice, first when she genuinely falls into the mindset she was initially faking to fit in with the Slaughterhouse Nine, and finally when her faked friendship with someone outside of the S9 becomes real and contributes to her Heel-Face Turn.
+- Becoming the Mask: Twice, first when she genuinely falls into the mindset she was initially faking to fit in with the Slaughterhouse Nine, and second when her faked friendship with someone outside of the S9 becomes real and contributes to her HeelFace Turn.

-- Cheerful Child: Which combined with her tendencies makes her ever creepier.
+- Cheerful Child: She's very cheerful on the outside, which, when combined with her tendencies to create Body Horror, makes her even creepier.

 - Child Prodigy: Is very well versed in the workings of the human body.

 - Creepy Child: A little girl whose power is basically that she understands bodies well enough to create Frankenstein's monsters.
 She makes a lot.
 And her "family" is a group of psychopaths.

 - Cyborg: Although her enhancements are all on the inside.